Why Should We All Be Giving?

 The need in the United States is clear, particularly here in the Los Angeles area where the homeless population is higher than in most places, not to mention during this terrifying Covid-19 pandemic.
 How do I respond?
 How do we respond as a community?
 How about as a nation?
 Are we doing a good job at helping one another?

-The 2018 Charities Aid Foundation’s World Giving Index lists the United States as the fourth most generous country in the world, when it comes to helping our own citizens, behind Indonesia, Australia and New Zealand.
+The 2021 Charities Aid Foundation’s World Giving Index lists the United States is no longer in the top 10 most generous countries in the world.
+When it comes to helping our own citizens, we are behind Indonesia, Kenya, Ghana, Australia, New Zealand and several more.
 That surprised me.
 I thought that for sure we’d be way out in front.
 There is certainly no shortage of deserving charities to support.
 I think I give a lot.
 Could I do better?
 Could we all?

 I look at giving the way I look at earthquake preparedness, an industry I’ve been in for many years.
 To me, living in Southern California makes earthquake preparedness and following the Seven Steps to Earthquake Safety a no-brainer.
 Why?
 Because the probability of a large earthquake impacting my life and the region at large is so great, the benefit of doing things like securing the contents of my home is an obvious choice.